BogTheMudWing/Flight-Forge/docs/ARTWORK.md

 - crown.png
 - bag.png

-## Backgrounds

-You may also choose to provide backgrounds.
-Below are the backgrounds included in the default pixel style, but you can omit any or all of them.
-You may also add your own.

-> 🚧 **This section is incomplete.**
->
-> I'm not yet sure what background will be included by default.

 ## Coloring

 It's very important that the images are **not black and white.** Instead, use red (#ff0000) as the base color.
 This is because Flight Forge coloring works using hue rotation, saturtion, and brightness filters.